 Equality: It doesn’t matter the position you or your fellow coworker hold.
 Everyone has a job that must be filled and wants to be treated equally.
 Just because someone does different work than you, doesn’t mean you have to show it in daily life.

 Memory: No one’s memory is perfect.
 This is why having a pad of paper and pen handy is a good idea.
 It’s great to write things down, that way you can refer to them at a later time instead of being like American Detective Columbo who constantly returns with another question.

-Hopefully, after successfully reading this article, you now have a better idea of the proper etiquette for interviewing and your new career as a slave – worker in your chosen industry. … Hopefully you do not feel like this: ¯\_(ツ)_/¯.
+Hopefully, after successfully reading this article, you now have a better idea of the proper etiquette for interviewing and your new career as a slave – worker in your chosen industry. … Hopefully you no longer feel like this: ¯\_(ツ)_/¯.
 For more information on how to respond to teamwork interview questions, click here.
 Or, take a peek at specific communication-related questions on TalentLyft’s Communication Skills blog page.